-where x represents the proportion of chips in the bag that are red and n_r and n_b represent the observed data (i.e., the number of chips that were drawn from the bag that were red and blue respectively).
-Thus, $P(x|n_r,n_b)$ is the posterior and P(x) is the prior.
+where x is their belief or hypothesis about the proportion of chips in the bag that are red and n_r and n_b represent the observed data (i.e., the number of chips that were drawn from the bag that were red and blue respectively).
+Thus, $P(x|n_r, n_b)$ is the posterior and P(x) is the prior.

 Prior.
-We represent the prior used to form the posterior (i.e. effective prior) as a weighted average of the stated prior, φ , and a uniform prior U, as shown in Equation 3, where β represents the weighting.
-The value for β is a constant ranging from 0 to 1, with $\beta=0$ indicating that the stated prior was ignored entirely when calculating the posterior (i.e., complete base rate neglect) and $\beta=1$ indicating that the prior was weighted appropriately (i.e., no base rate neglect at all).
+We captured each participant's level of base rate neglect with a parameter β which is a weighted average of the participant's stated prior, φ , and a uniform distribution U, as in Equation 3.
+The value for β is a constant ranging from 0 to 1, with $\beta = 0$ indicating that the stated prior was ignored entirely when calculating the posterior (i.e., complete base rate neglect) and $\beta = 1$ indicating that the prior was weighted appropriately (i.e., no base rate neglect at all).